bugo99iot/python_minimal/README.md

 # python_minimal

+All codes contained in this directory are to be understood as executable art installations.

-This directoriy contains Python codes that ought to fulfill the following requirements:
+In order to be promoted to the new status, codes ought to fulfill the following requirements:

-1) They shall rely on a maximum of 30 lines of code (hence the name: 'minimal').
+1) They shall rely on a maximum of 30 lines of text (hence the name: 'minimal').
 2) They shall not have any practical use.
-3) They shall amuse and/or confuse the user to a degree.
+3) They shall amuse the user to a lower extent.
-4) If not any user, they shall amuse Ida at least :)
+4) They shall confuse the user to an even higher extent.